MMosley502/LEGUP/Light-up-Rules.md

 [![bkchs2.th.jpg](https://iili.io/bkchs2.th.jpg)](https://freeimage.host/i/bkchs2)

 Rule is a derivation of the goal.
-Use this rule to place a light bulb if there is a unlighted tile in which all other options for light bulbs are not possible
+Use this rule to place a light bulb if there is an unlighted tile in which all other options for light bulbs are not possible

 ## Contradiction Rules